AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/dev_tooling.md

 <InlineAlert slots="text" variant="info"/>

-The add-on developer documentation you are previewing is for the beta version of Adobe Express.
-[Join the waitlist](https://adobe.com/go/express-developer).
+Preview Adobe Express add-on SDK documentation while you wait to [join our private beta](https://adobe.com/go/express-developer).

-# Developer Tooling
+# Development Tools

-## CLI Usage and Arguments
+## Using the CLI

 #### Create Options
 The table below shows the list of arguments that can be specified with the CLI create command (ie: `npx @adobe/create-ccweb-add-on`):